open-contracting/kingfisher-summarize/docs/index.rst

 A SQL schema is like a set of SQL tables in a common namespace.
 It is not like a set of constraints, like `XML schema <https://en.wikipedia.org/wiki/XML_schema>`__ or `JSON Schema <https://json-schema.org>`__.

-The schemas are created in the database used by Kingfisher Process, and the schemas' names start with ``view``.
+The schemas are created in the database used by Kingfisher Process, and the schemas' names start with ``view_data_``.
 (The default ``public`` schema contains the tables created by Kingfisher Process.)

 Typical usage
 -------------